How Tariffs Influence Consumer Behavior and Market Trends

 How Tariffs Affect Behavior of Consumers

-When tariffs are imposed, they usually result in changes of imported product price.
-Inevitably this causes a ripple effect on consumer behavior and impacts it in several ways.
+When tariffs are imposed, they usually result in changes in the price of imported products.
+Inevitably, this causes a ripple effect on consumer behaviour and impacts it in several ways.
 For example, much like how shifts in digital strategies such as influencer marketing can reshape how consumers interact with brands, tariffs alter consumer spending patterns by influencing cost, availability, and perceived value.

 Impact on Consumers: